harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 # 1. No Personal Information / No Doxxing / No Involuntary Pornography.

+**DO NOT POST NUDES OR PERSONAL INFO.**

+**OFFERING TO SHARE NUDES OR PERSONAL INFORMATION OF OTHERS IS THE SAME AS SHARING AND WILL RESULT IN A PERMANENT BAN.
+IN ADDITION, IT WILL BE REPORTED TO REDDIT ADMINS.**

 You are free to post your own personal information, however, [you cannot post other people's personal information.](http://www.reddit.com/wiki/faq#wiki_is_posting_personal_information_ok.3F) In addition to a ban from /r/steroids, it will be reported to Reddit admins and may result in a [shadowban.](http://www.urbandictionary.com/define.php?term=shadowban)

 Reddit has updated their Terms of Service.
 By using Reddit, [you agree to follow their rules whether or not you agree with them,](https://www.reddit.com/help/useragreement/) and as moderators it is our duty to follow their rules as well as ours.
 Reddit no longer allows users to post Involuntary Pornography.